oddbird/susy/docs/tutorial.rst

 Now we just need to build that.
 If you open your ``screen`` sass file you will see::

-  //** SCREEN STYLES **//

   // Imports --------------------------------------------------------------

   @import "base";

   /* Layout -------------------------------------------------------------- */

-  // change '.container' to match your HTML container element
-  // or @extend it to apply multiple containers on your site.
   .container {
     @include container;
-    @include show-grid("grid.png"); }
+    @include susy-grid-background; }

-  // show-grid loads a 64+16x24 grid image by default
-  // For other grid settings, run `compass grid-img 30+10x20`
-  // Where 30 is the column width, 10 is the gutter width,
-  // and 20 is the (optional) line-height.

-  /* Styles -------------------------------------------------------------- */

 We've already done as instructed and linked to screen.css in our HTML.
 Good hustle there.

 The ``.container`` element has the ``container`` mixin included, which handles sizing, centering, a clear-fix and has-layout.
-It also has the ``show-grid`` mixin set up to show us our grid.
+It also has the ``susy-grid-background`` mixin set up to show us our grid.
 All you need to change to match your own markup is the ``.container`` selector, and you are ready to go with a Susy grid already in place.
 Since our demo uses ``#page`` as the container, we will make that one simple change.

 Laying out our elements:
 ------------------------

 Let's take it from the top again, starting with that ``h1`` banner.
 We want it to span the full width of the grid container, minus the side-gutters, and then we want to pad the left by 3 columns, and give some vertical space.
 No problem.

 There is one more term we need to establish.
 In order to properly apply or remove gutters and side-gutters at the right moments, Susy needs to know whether a given element lives in a "root" or "nested" context.

 In Susy, the context is the default full-span of the block, or the space that is available for it to expand into naturally.
 That is normally the width of a near ancestor, and when using Susy properly, the nearest grid-assigned ancestor.
 If your context is not aligned to the grid, Susy can't do much to help you.
 Because of that, Susy context is given in terms of columns-spanned.

 Using that definition, a "root context", in Susy terms, refers to any element whose nearest grid ancestor is the ``container`` element.
 Our ``h1``, for example, is in a root context.
 Keep that in mind.

 Susy has a simple mixin for handling elements that span their full context, and another to add a padding prefix spanning any number of columns::